amityouk/documents/documents.md

 create storge

 Docker Hub is primarily used for storing and sharing Docker images.
-Docker Hub allows developers to build, test, and deploy Docker images
+Docker Hub allows developers to build, test, and deploy Docker images.

 Docker is a software platform that allows you to build, test, and deploy applications quickly.